chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 # So now what? <!--fit-->

 <!--
-So what are the alternatives, what should we do
+So what are the alternatives, what should we do, the clock is ticking, august is only another lockdown or two away!
 -->

 ---